SS Ferret: Theft

 While at sea in the Atlantic, Henderson told the crew and officers he was on a secret mission, that he was a colonel in the United States Cavalry, and that he needed to destroy all traces of his identity.
 He also told them he owned the ship and was entitled to do with it as he pleased, that he was immensely wealthy, and that anyone who did not cooperate with the scheme would be shot.
 Under his instructions, the ship was radically changed in appearance: the yellow funnel was painted black, previously blue lifeboats were painted white, and various items identifying the ship were tossed overboard.
 The wheelhouse and chartroom were dismantled and rebuilt on the aft-deck, further disguising the ship's profile.
 The ship was renamed Bantam, taking the name of another ship of similar tonnage on the Lloyd's Register, and forged shipping documentation was created to support the false name.
 The crew were instructed to say the ship had sailed from Singapore if questioned.
 The ship next sailed to the Cape Verde Islands and then to Santos, Brazil, where it arrived on Boxing Day 1880.
-The crew took on a consignment cargo of coffee for Marseilles.
+The crew took on a consignment cargo of coffee for Marseille.
 Henderson then sailed for Cape Town, changing the ship's name en route, for the second time, to India.
 On arrival, he sold the coffee for £13,000.
 He then sailed for Port Phillip in Victoria, Australia via Mauritius and Albany, Western Australia arriving at Victoria in April 1881.
 Henderson told Australian port authorities that he had come from Bermuda.

 Meanwhile, the owners, Highland Railway Co., had heard nothing of the ship and had advertised its disappearance widely.
 An observant wharf policeman on duty at Queenscliff, Constable James Davidson, who had recently arrived from Scotland, was at his post as the India steamed past.
 At the time, he happened to be reading a copy of The Scotsman newspaper which included an article taken from the Glasgow Evening Citizen and which described the mysterious disappearance of the Ferret from the Clyde.
 The article read in part: